 Our board of directors has two standing committees: an audit committee and a compensation committee.
 Subject to phase-in rules and a limited exception, the rules of NASDAQ and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
 Our board of directors approved the formation of our audit committee and appointed Dr. Alexander and Messrs.
 Rosling and Handa to serve as the members of our audit committee.
 Our board of directors appointed Mr. Handa to serve as the chairman of our audit committee.
 Each member of the audit committee is financially literate and our board of directors has determined that Mr. Handa qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
-Our board of directors approved the formation of our compensation committee.
-Our board of directors appointed Dr. Alexander and Mr. Rosling to serve as the members of our compensation committee.
-Our board of directors approved the adoption of a compensation committee.
+Our board of directors approved the formation of our compensation committee and appointed Dr. Alexander and Mr. Rosling to serve as the members of our compensation committee.
+Our board of directors appointed Dr. Alexander to serve as the chairman of our compensation committee.
+Our board of directors appointed Dr. Alexander to serve as the chairman of our compensation committee.
+Our board of directors appointed Dr. Alexander to serve as the chairman of our compensation committee.
+Our board of directors appointed Dr. Alexander to serve as the chairman of our compensation committee.
+Our board of directors also approved the adoption of a compensation committee charter.
 There will be no salary, fees, or other compensation being paid to our officers or directors prior to the Closing other than as disclosed in this proxy statement.